alfonsobries/vue-tailwind-docs/content/home.md

 - I'm working in a time picker feature for the Datepicker component
 - Also working in a Dialog component inspired in the [Sweetalert library](https://sweetalert2.github.io/)
+- I probably will keep adding components according to the community needs and this project vision.
 - Vue 3 compatibility and more plans for v2.x.
 [Read more →](/docs/upcoming-changes)

 ## Contribute